ocaml/platform-blog/opam-2-3-0-beta1.md

 * Fix a regression in lint W59 with local urls that are not archives

-* Bump to lang dune to 2.8 and bump the requirement to dune >= 2.8, which was actually required in the previous alpha release

-* Bump the vendored version of dune to 3.16.0, cppo to 1.7.0 and extlib to 1.8.0

-* Fix compilation with OCaml 5.3 when using the vendored extlib by updating to the 5.3 compatible version

 * Fix the compilation of opam on Windows with OCaml >= 5.0 (again)

 * Several improvements to the pre-built release binaries were made: